CDCgov/prime-reportstream/prime-router/docs/features/0001-universal-pipeline-filter-reporting.md

 # Summary

-When a report satisfies a receiver’s jurisdictional filter requirements, the report still need to satisfy other filters before it actually gets sent to that receiver.
+When a report satisfies a receiver’s jurisdictional filter requirements, the report still needs to satisfy other filters before it actually gets sent to that receiver.
 If any of those filters return negative results, logs summarizing the filtered report are saved to the submission history with a description of which filters resulted in the filtered items.
 Because there are a few different situations in which a report would be filtered out at this step, this document intends